Matt-Hornsby/build-a-computer/README.md

 # build-a-computer
-I'm building a complete computing platform from foundational computer-science principles.
-I am following the excellent book ["The Elements of Computing Systems"](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686)
+I'm building a complete computing platform from foundational computer-science principles following the excellent book ["The Elements of Computing Systems"](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686)

 Computing and computer science is built from layers upon layers of elegant abstractions.
 I'll be starting a couple levels of abstraction above raw physics (no building of physical circuits from transistors... yet).
 The plan: